mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 ```

 Now, you should be able to access all of the methods provided by state edison data, these include:
+* state_edison_data(<state_name>) - get the StateEdisonData for a given state.
+Good for drilling into the particulars of a given state
 * states_with_vote_total_drop - provides a list of states where vote totals dropped at least once
 * print_drop_totals_for_states - iterates through all states and prints how much the total dropped for a given state
 * print_sorted_drop_totals_for_trump - iterates through all states and prints out how much Trump's total votes dropped